carltongibson/django-sphinx-view/docs/source/index.rst

   don't have the Django development server available.

-The non-goal is to replace Sphinx themes in general. ``django-sphinx-view`` is about integrating Sphinx build docs into your Django site.
+The non-goal is to replace Sphinx themes in general. ``django-sphinx-view`` is about integrating Sphinx built docs into your Django site.
 You bring the styling, you bring the theme.

 .. toctree::